linna/csrf-guard/README.md

 $csrf->validate($_REQUEST);
 ```

-`$_GET` superglobal is not mentioned because data change on server should be only do through HTTP POST method.
+`$_GET` superglobal is not mentioned because data change on server, should be done through HTTP POST method.

 ## Storage cleaning
 When user load a page with a form that use CSRF and after never sends it or simply change the page,
-CSRF token never be deleted from the storage.
+CSRF token remains in the storage.
 In this case php session file can grow a lot.

 For prevent session file fat, could be used two methods, `garbageCollector()` and `clean()`.

-All methods have one parameter, it indicate the number of preserved tokens and all methods start to delete tokens from the oldest in memory.
+All methods have one parameter, it indicates the number of preserved tokens and all methods start to delete tokens from the oldest in memory.

 If a CSRF token is generated on every request and a big value is used in constructor for storage (ex. `new CsrfGuard(128, 32)`),
 it could be however necessary free the storage.